scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 ::

-   scil_fibertube_tracking.py fibertubes.trk tracking.trk 0.01 0.01 --nb_fibertubes 3 --out_config tracking_config.txt --processes 4 -v -f
+   scil_fibertube_tracking.py fibertubes.trk tracking.trk 0.01 0.01 --nb_fibertubes 3 --out_config tracking_config.txt --processes 0 -v -f

-This should take a few minutes at most.
-However, if you don't mind waiting a little bit, feel free to play with the parameters and explore the resulting tractogram.

-Note: Given the time required for each streamline, the ``--processes`` parameter will be very useful.
+This should take around 5 minutes depending on how many processes can be run simultaniously.
+The loading bar of each thread will only update every 100 streamlines.
+It may look like it's frozen, but it will finish soon!

 Reconstruction analysis
 ~~~~~~~~~~~~~~~~~~~~~~~